+Many policiespursued by the NAZIs and Japanese wereself defeating.
+One examle was tank design.
+Hitler has a penchant for giantism.
+Thus by the ebd of the War the Germns focused on heacy rans--the panthers and Tiger and were even planning the heaviest tank of all time--the Mouse.
+Whike these tabks could defeat Allies tanks in one on ome combat, not only that was relatively rare, but these tabks were gas -guzzlers.
+For a country having to use horses because of fuel sgortages, producin gas guzzling tanks was the heart of folly.
+American went the other =dirctiin.
+The M4 Sherman was fairly economicalm on fuel.
+Now America had all the furlmit needed, but getting it to the armored divisiinsin France was a problem.
 General Patton's Third Army after sweeping through France (July-August 1944) began to experience fuel shortages.
 The allies still did not have functional ports and were still landing supplies on the beaches.
 The advancing units were outrunning supply lines.
 General Eisenhower in part because of the V-2 attacks, gave priority to General Montgomery to cross the Rhine in the Netherlands with Operation Market Garden.
 This left Patton's tankers for several months desperately short of fuel as they approached the West Wall/Siegfried Line (September 1944).
 Patton reportedly experimented with captured German fuel by having a few Sherman tanks and armored personnel carriers converted.

 Fuel had been a problem for the Wehrmacht from the beginning of the War, but by December 1944 not only was Ploesti in ruins and occupied by the Red Army, but the Germany's synthetic fuel plants were now also largely destroyed thanks to the Allied strategic bombing campaign.
 What had been a problem was now close to immobilizing the entire Germany Army.
 For the last German offensive of the War, the planners based the success of the offensive on capturing American fuel dumps.
 The Americans had huge supply dumps stockpiled with gasoline (petrol) for their highly mechanized army.
 Thus a key element in the German battle plan was to seize their dumps, conveniently located on the way to Antwerp.
 The Wehrmacht planners estimated they had the fuel for only about one-third to one-half of the distance to the main objective--Antwerp.
 Tanks are gas guzzlers, especially the heavy German tanks.
 To get to Antwerp, the German tankers would have to get a hold of the American fuel dumps.
 Fuel was so short in Germany that some of the gasoline being stockpiled for the offensive had to be trasported by horse and cart.
 This delayed the launch which was initially set for November 27.
 The Germans began the Bulge Offensive (December 16, 1944).
 The Ardennes was hardly the perfect location for an armored offensive--especially for the large German Panthers and Tigers.
 The narrow roads and bridges created massive traffic jams which were poorly managed, thus consuming some of the precious fuel reserve.
 Peipher's 6th SS Panzer Army seized a U.S. fuel depot at Bellingen (December 17).
 Once the element of surprise was lost, as the Americans retreated, they blew up bridges and fuel dumps, denying the Peipher's men the fuel they needed.
 The German advance had reached their maximum western positions.
 They were stalled stopped short of the Meuse River.
 Units of the British XXX Corps were holding the crucial bridges at Dinant, Givet, and Namur.
 U.S. units were about to move into those positions.
 The forward German units had outrun their supply lines and shortages of fuel and ammunition were becoming critical, leaving Panzers unable to move forward.
 The German man losses for the first week had been fairly limited.
 Except for Peipher almost no Panzers were lost.
 But now the weather as changing and American air power came into play, wreaking havoc with the Panzers and other vehicles.
 General Hasso von Manteuffel recommended to Hitler's Military Adjutant a halt to the offensive and a withdrawal back to the protection of the West Wall.
 Hitler was having none of it, realizing that this was the last desperate action that could have saved the NAZI Third Reich.
 The German Bulge had separated The British in the North and the Americans in the south by about 40 km.
 As the Americans slowly reduced the Bulge, the Germans executed a fighting withdrawal.
 There were substantial losses, but there were no units of any size bagged in the Bulge.
 Fuel shortages meant that it was largely a withdrawal on foot.
 Much of the German armor had to be abandoned on the battlefield.
 Hitler finally agreed to withdraw from the Ardennes, including the SS Panzer Divisions now de fanged with the loss of their armor (January 7, 1945).